Salton Sea: Catastrophic decline

 In the 1990s, the shores were littered with dead fish as the lake had gotten so salty that large die-offs occurred.
 Fertilizers in the runoff caused massive blooms of algae.
 When storms churned the lake, botulism spread among the dying tilapia, which were eaten by the birds.
-During a four-month long period in 1996, 14,000 birds died from eating the fish, nearly 10,000 of which were pelicans.
-The carcasses were burned in an incinerator 24 hours a day for weeks.
+During a four-month long period in 1996, 14,000 birds died from avian botulism, nearly 10,000 of which were American White Pelicans.
+The carcasses were burned in an incinerator 24 hours per day for weeks.
 The resulting news coverage conveyed a simplified story that implied the lake was a toxic catastrophe filled with water that could be deadly.

-As a congressman in 1995, former mayor of nearby Palm Springs, Sonny Bono, advocated for attention to the problems.
-His wife and some politicians took up the cause as a form of tribute to Bono after his death in a 1998 skiing accident.
+In 1995, Congressman Sonny Bono advocated for attention to the problems.
+His wife, Mary Bono Oswald, and some politicians took up the cause as a form of tribute to Bono after his death in a 1998 skiing accident.
 Congress passed and President Bill Clinton signed into law the Salton Sea Reclamation Act of 1998 (Public Law 105-372).
 In 1999, the lake began to recede dramatically.
 The dropping water level stranded many of the remaining boat docks, residences, and businesses.
 Water-management priorities were changing including diverting water from agricultural areas to cities.
 The U.S. Department of the Interior prepared a draft Environmental Impact Report in compliance with the Reclamation Act and working in partnership with the Salton Sea Authority.
 A Strategic Science Plan and the Bureau of Reclamation's Alternatives Appraisal Report were also added to the voluminous studies of the lake.
 Before the legislative and scientific recommendations were implemented, priorities shifted away from activities at the lake after the September 11 attacks in 2001.

 In 2003, the Imperial Irrigation District signed the largest agriculture-to-urban water transfer agreement in US history.
 Much of its water allocation would go to communities along the California coast at a profit.
 With a 45-year term, the Quantification Settlement Agreement was a means for the San Diego County Water Authority and other districts to obtain additional water for the growing communities they serve.
 Local agriculture became more efficient at using water which resulted in the shoreline retreating as less run-off flowed into the lake.
 Farmers installed sprinklers to replace flood irrigation and used soil measurement devices that tell them when to water.
 As the Salton Sea shrank, it became saltier than ocean water.
 The California State Legislature, by legislation enacted in 2003 and 2004, directed the secretary of the California Resources Agency to prepare a restoration plan for the Salton Sea ecosystem, and an Environmental Impact Report.
 The Salton Sea Authority had a consultant study the alternatives and in 2004 issued their preferred alternative.
 After receiving comments from other agencies, they approved a new report in 2006.
 They hoped the reports would influence the state as it prepared the proposal mandated by the legislature.